Tekraj15/Covid19SocialDist-Monitor-WebApp/README.md

-# Covid19 Social Distance Monitoring Machine Learning WebApp
+# Covid19 Social Distance Monitoring Deep Learning WebApp

-# Machine Learning Model builf in Tensorflow
+# Deep Learning Model built in Tensorflow
-# And Deployed as Web App using Flask
+# And Deployed as Web App in Flask using Streamlit library